BrankoNinic993/Portfolio/README.md

 2. add some padding to link elements.
 X-padding should be a little bit larger then Y-padding.
 3. when user clicks on one of the link elements it should change the color of font to 'rgb(13, 223, 52)';
 4. links in the navigation menu should be bolded by default.
+5. on hover add more padding
+6. created hamburger menu and make it appear on certain page width.
+For now ignore the activation of that menu.
+We will do it later using JavaScript.